S.African court allows Zuma to appeal return-to-jail order | Politics

 - South Africa

-The legal processes against Zuma for alleged corruption during his nine-year reign are widely viewed as a test of post-apartheid South Africa's ability to enforce the rule of law, especially against powerful, well-connected people.
-Zuma's 2009-2018 presidency was marred by widespread allegations of graft and wrongdoing, and he faces a separate corruption trial linked to his sacking as deputy president in 2005 when he was implicated in a $2 billion arms deal.
+The legal processes against Zuma for alleged corruption during his nine-year reign are widely viewed as a test of post-apartheid South Africa's ability to enforce the rule of law against powerful individuals.
+Zuma's 2009-2018 presidency was marred by allegations of graft and wrongdoing, and he faces a separate corruption trial linked to his sacking as deputy president in 2005 when he was implicated in a $2 billion allegedly corrupt arms deal.

 He denies wrongdoing in all cases and says he is the victim of a political witchhunt.